qiaoyu1002/qiaoyu1002.github.io/_news/announcement_2.md

 <!-- :smile: -->

-We are excited to share that one paper has been accepted in the ACM Computing Survey (CSUR) journal :sparkles:
+We are excited to share that one paper has been accepted in the ACM Computing Surveys (CSUR) journal :sparkles: